 In the world of notebooks, more money equals better specs and also a better overall user experience.
 And while budget mobile PCs are miles better today than what they were half a decade ago, you still shouldn’t expect wonders both under and above the hood.

 First of all, these notebooks pack relatively weak CPUs that aren’t made for complex multithreaded workloads.
 They’re perfectly fine for browsing the web, watching YouTube, or using other video streaming services, as well as working in Word, G-Suite, or Excel.
-However, when pitched against a complex Blender render, a high-def video in Premiere, or a long video encoding in Handbrake, they will show their deficiencies.
+However, they will show their deficiencies when pitched against a complex Blender render, a high-def video in Premiere, or an extended video encoding in Handbrake.
 The lack of RAM (you should expect 4Gb-8Gb in this price range) also won’t help during complex workloads.

 Next, forget about AAA gaming.
-If you like playing indie 2D games, such as all those metroidvanias or stuff like Slay the Spire, Grindstone, or Celeste you’ll be fine.
-But trying to run 3D titles, even 2D games that can sweat the CPU or the integrated graphics chip (like RimWorld) will make these convertibles sweat their soul and cough it out in like 10 frames per second.
-You should also forget about using these notebooks for serious photo or video editing.
+If you like playing indie 2D games, such as all those Metroidvanias or stuff like Slay the Spire, Grindstone, or Celeste, you’ll be fine.
+But trying to run 3D titles, even 2D games that can sweat the CPU or the integrated graphics chip (like RimWorld), will make these convertibles sweat their soul and cough it out in like ten frames per second.
+It would be best if you also forgot about using these notebooks for serious photo or video editing.
 First of all, their hardware is too humble to tackle complex editing projects.

 Let’s start with the best overall pick in the sub $400 market, the VivoBook 15 from ASUS.
-This is a variant that comes with the Intel i3-1005G1 CPU, 8 gigs of memory, and a 15.6” 1080p display, which are great specs for the price.
+This variant comes with the Intel i3-1005G1 CPU, eight gigs of memory, and a 15.6” 1080p display, which are great specs for the price.
 What we also like is the inclusion of a 128GB SSD instead of offering slower eMMC storage.

-The best thing about this convertible is its premium design and build quality, which make it look like it’s twice as expensive as it actually is.
-ASUS coupled great build quality with an excellent selection of ports.
+The best thing about this convertible is its premium design and build quality, making it look twice as expensive than it is.
+ASUS coupled excellent build quality with an excellent selection of ports.
 You get three USB ports (one of which is USB 3.1), one USB-C port, a combo audio jack, a full-size HDMI port, and a microSD card slot.

 The keyboard here is a bit mushy but overall, not that bad.
 At least you get a full experience thanks to the inclusion of the number pad.
 As for the touchpad, it’s precise and of adequate size, but the overall experience is lacking thanks to too much flex and mushy clicks.
 Finally, the battery is also below par.

-The latest, 2021 version, of the Acer Aspire 5 has the same price point as the ASUS VivoBook 15 but here you get the newer, 11th gen Core i3 CPU instead of a 10th gen Core i3 and Wi-Fi 6, which should allow you to get faster internet speed if your router supports Wi-Fi 6.
-The fast (for this price point) 128GB NVMe SSD is another positive for the Aspire 5.
-What we don’t like is only 4 gigs of memory instead of 8.
+The latest, 2021 version, of the Acer Aspire 5 has the same price point as the ASUS VivoBook 15, but here you get the newer, 11th gen Core i3 CPU instead of a 10th gen Core i3 and Wi-Fi 6, which should allow you to get faster internet speed if your router supports Wi-Fi 6.
+The quick (for this price point) 128GB NVMe SSD is another positive for the Aspire 5.
+What we don’t like is only four gigs of memory instead of eight.

 Again, this CPU is more than enough for regular usage and some light workloads.
-If you work with dozens of Chrome tabs open though, get the ASUS VivoBook 15 instead, since 4 gigs of RAM might be too low for this kind of workload.
+If you work with dozens of Chrome tabs open, though, get the ASUS VivoBook 15 instead, since four gigs of RAM might be too low for this kind of workload.

-As for the other pros and cons of the Aspire 5, it comes with a solid build quality, great keyboard, and touchpad for the price, as well as a rich selection of ports.
+As for the other pros and cons of the Aspire 5, it comes with solid build quality, an excellent keyboard and touchpad for the price, as well as a rich selection of ports.
 You have two full-size USB 3.2 ports, one USB 2.0 port, one USB-C port, a full-size HDMI port, and an Ethernet port, which isn’t found on the ASUS model.
 On the flipside, you don’t have a card reader here.
 The Aspire 5 also includes a fingerprint reader, which you can also find on the VivoBook 15.

 The list of cons is what you’d expect at this price point.
 You have a very dim 1080p display with washed-out colors and below-average speakers.
 The Aspire 5 also has below-average battery life, expected at this price point.
 Overall, the inclusion of the newest Core i3 CPU and Wi-Fi 6 is a plus, but the weak screen is a jarring downside, especially since the last year’s model has a much better screen and a very comparable CPU.
 This is probably why it’s still more expensive than this year’s Aspire 5.